rails/rails/guides/source/routing.md

 The Purpose of the Rails Router
 -------------------------------

-The Rails router
-matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
+The Rails router matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
 (It can also forward to a [Rack](rails_on_rack.html) application.)
-It also generates path and URL helpers that can be used in your application (instead of hard-coding strings) based on the resources configured in the router.
+The router also generates path and URL helpers based on the resources configured in the router.

 ### Routing Incoming URLs to Code